arcAman07/SportsZen/UPCOMING.md

 8) New Page for users to add their NFTs .( it will be moderated by the admin )
 9) Configure rest of the REST APIs ( CRUD )
 10) Fully test model architecture and maybe adding "CREDIBILITY FEATURE" just like stack overflow did.
+11) Massive Revamp in UI/UX to make it better.
+12)